districtr/districtr/docs/06charts/popbalanceplugin.md

 };
 ```

-The sum of the districts and the total sum of population is calculated from `state.population`
+The sum of the districts and the total sum of population is calculated
-and displayed.
+from `state.population`, in the `State` object, and displayed.

 ## Population Deviation

-With the same imports as above, the entire `PopulationDeviation.js` code is listed below.
+With the same imports as above, the entire `PopulationDeviation.js` code
+is listed below.

 ```
 export default population => {